OULibraries/MinGW/README.md

 git fetch
 git checkout --track origin/master
 ```
-Close git bash
+Close git bash.

-## Your`.ssh` config

-When you get to this point, you may not have a `/home/username/.ssh` if you haven't previously been using OpenSSH.

 Open terminal.
 It will do some configuration and ask you to close out.

 Open terminal again, and you should have a nice shell that fires up an ssh agent
 and has your windows user profile mounted to /home/username

+## Your`.ssh` config

+When you get to this point, you may not have a `/home/username/.ssh` if you haven't previously been using OpenSSH.